Advice Post-Slice: Voice Recommendations After Surgery

 We’re still learning so many things about how this delicate tissue heals itself, we can only recommend based on the information we have now.
 Every patient heals differently, and the degree of surgical manipulation will vary case to case.

 Kristie Knickerbocker, MS, CCC-SLP, is a speech-language pathologist and singing voice specialist in Fort Worth, Texas.
 She rehabilitates voice and swallowing at her private practice, a tempo Voice Center, and lectures on vocal health to area choirs and students.
-She also owns and runs a mobile videostroboscopy and FEES company, Voice Diagnostix.
 She is an affiliate of ASHA Special Interest Group 3, Voice and Voice Disorders, and a member of the National Association of Teachers of Singing and the Pan-American Vocology Association.
 Knickerbocker blogs on her website at www.atempovoicecenter.com.
 She has developed a line of kid and adult-friendly therapy materials specifically for voice on TPT or her website.
 Follow her on Pinterest, on Twitter and Instagram or like her on Facebook.

 Resources: